gipi/blog/_posts/2018-01-23-implementing-vga-in-verilog.md

 In my case I use a 25MHz clock as a pixel clock.

+## HDL

-Now we can talk about its implementation with an hardware description language: I choose to use verilog because is the one that I know the most; the code is the following
+Now we can talk about its implementation with an hardware description language: I choose to use verilog because is the one that I know the most; in the following code, using the pixel clock, I increment the counters connected to the horizontal and vertical signals; when they reach their maximum values they are reset.

 ```verilog
 module hvsync_generator(